 From then, Jaslyn’s journey was swift, the mare tired but strong as she carried her the rest of the way.

 The trees grew thick and tall the further she travelled.
 The darkness grew.
 She clutched at the mare’s reins, shivers rushing down her spine.
-She didn’t like this.
-And for the first time, she began to doubt herself.
+She didn’t like this, and for the first time began to doubt herself.
 Just like Aidan said, what was she going to do with just a bow and a dagger against a monster?

 She gasped at a sudden whispering in the air.
 It seemed to come from everywhere.
 She spun the mare in circles, trying to determine the source.